KitKat3205/vectorblox/README.md

-# vectorblox
+# VECTORBLOX
-the entire vectorblox source code i guess
+The entire VECTORBLOX source code pack!

+This must be used for Cloudflare Pages.
+This is a passion project, you may encounter some funny stuff.